KaraHowes/project-final-kh/README.md

 # Final Project

 This project was built for the Final project of the Technigo Frontend Development Bootcamp.
-It was built during 4 weeks, solely by Kara Howes.
+It was built during 4 weeks, by Kara Howes.

 MODELS: